morristech/Java-Music/README.md

 <br><br>

-**SetTheoryCalculatorJavaFX** also uses JavaFX to display a music analysis tool used in pitch-class set theory, a topic commonly taught to both undergraduates and graduates at university.
+**SetTheoryCalculatorJavaFX** also uses JavaFX to display a music analysis tool used in pitch-class set theory, a topic commonly taught to both undergraduate and graduate students at university.
 A user enters a collection of pitch-classes and the program essentially sorts these values in a variety of ways.
 The Normal Form sort, for instance, arranges the input into its most left-packed rotation (or right-packed, depending